BITSapienza/.github/profile/README.md

 We chose to use GoLang for the Backend because it allowed us to develop the API in an easier way than other languages, with its great handling of JSON structures.

 We chose to use Vue for the Frontend because it is a modern, standard Framework and we had previous experience using it.

+# How to run the project
+We offer two modalities of use:
+1 - Follow the Installation paragraph showed below.
+Only Backend and Frontend need to be downloaded if you want to restore a backup database with MongoDB.
+2 - Run the modules stand-alone.
+The commands that are needed to run to use the software without docker are listed in the omonimous sub-repositories, in relative README.md.

 # Installation
 - Install [Mongotools](https://www.mongodb.com/try/download/database-tools)